activeloopai/deeplake/README.md

 ds = hub.load("hub://<USERNAME>/test-dataset")
 ```

-You can also access one of the <a href="https://docs.activeloop.ai/datasets/?utm_source=github&utm_medium=github&utm_campaign=github_readme&utm_id=readme">100+ image, video and audio datasets in Hub format</a>, not just the ones you created.
+You can also access one of the <a href="https://docs.activeloop.ai/datasets/?utm_source=github&utm_medium=github&utm_campaign=github_readme&utm_id=readme">100+ image, video and audio datasets in Deep Lake format</a>, not just the ones you created.
 Here is how you would load the [Objectron Bikes Dataset](https://github.com/google-research-datasets/Objectron):

 ```python
 import hub